-6. Is your fire extinguisher signage correct?
+6. Your fire extinguisher signage is correct

 During an emergency, there will be increased activity in your building and possibly panic and upset.
 It’s vital that staff can quickly activate a fire extinguisher and not need to spend precious time scanning illegible instructions.

 Is there good visibility of the fire extinguisher (both the unit and associated signage)?
 Are the operating instructions clean and easy to read?
 Are they simple to follow?

 7. The rest of your fire safety equipment is up for the job

 These checks also extend to all signage in your building.
 Most technicians are trained to recognise and identify signage for fire doors and fire alarms as well as other fire safety equipment.
 Are evacuation routes clearly visible for everyone to see?
 Your technician can identify any signs which are non-compliant and help you to correct them.

 8. Where required, we can help you with the supply of new equipment

 Not only do we offer fire extinguisher servicing and maintenance, we also supply, install and commission new equipment.